rursache/ToDoList/README.md

 - [ ] Integrate Fabric & Crashlytics for a better understanding of crashes

 ### Bugs
-- [ ] App will crash if no internet connection is available
+- [x] App will crash if no internet connection is available (fixed in [#955cc7d](https://github.com/iPhoNewsRO/ToDoList/commit/955cc7d895b92945d66aedec3fffb41be8da6c3f))

 ## Communication
 - If you **found a bug**, open an [issue](https://github.com/iPhoNewsRO/ToDoList/issues).